 When things get fast-paced at the court, breath and try to consciously loosen your death grip on the paddle.

-This will allow your paddle to absorb some of the speed of the ball and as a result you can send it back softer and shorter in the court.
+This will allow your paddle to absorb some of the speed of the ball and as a result you can send it back softer and shorter in the court and reset the point instead of the situation getting beyond a point that you can’t control it.

 Being aware of your grip on the paddle and keeping it loose when things get heated is not an easy technique to master and takes dedication and time.
-But, this is a key skill in pickleball and you need to take the time to understand how to hit shots soft and short in the court with a gentle arc.
+But, this is a key skill in pickleball and you need to take the time to understand how to hit shots soft and short in the court with a gentle arc, even when they’re coming fast as an attack.

-The benefit of this is that you will keep your opponents contact low even if they have hit hard a you and it’s your best chance at preventing repeated attacks.
+The benefits of the reset shot is that you will keep your opponent’s contact low even if they have hit hard at you and it’s your best chance of claiming a better court position more towards the non-volley zone line or preferably at the non-volley zone line and preventing repeated attacks.

 6. Don’t Flick Your Wrist or Break Your Elbow